 The public may be tucked away indoors, but one thing that cannot be contained is the joy of playing, crafting and learning.
 Browse the best craft kits of adults to try during lockdown which includes beer brewing sets, concrete plant pot making materials, sewing kits, gin infusing botanical selections and more.

 Activity box subscriptions make a great gift for kids who can try new skills at home in an instant.
 Boxes contain everything needed to do so, all neatly packaged and arriving through the letterbox.
-There are tons of activity box subscriptions like ToucanBOX for crafts, Little Cooks Co for cooking, Kiwi Co for science, art and more available and plenty of discount codes and offers to help you on your way.
+There are tons of activity box subscriptions perfect for gifting.
+Favourites include ToucanBOX for crafts, Little Cooks Co for cooking, Kiwi Co for science, art and more, as well as plenty of discount codes and offers to help you on your way.

 So what if we haven't styled your hair in weeks, or done more than change out of our day pyjamas into our night pyjamas in god knows how long.
 There's a pandemic on, and personal grooming seems the least of our problems.
 But if you want to help a friend take a moment of self-care amidst the madness, then there's a variety of gifts you can get delivered to their door.

 There are so many fantastic beauty subscription boxes that make great gifts, many of which have limited time discounts throughout the month.
 If you're looking for a male grooming box, the Esquire x BEAST box is down from £100 to £70 and stacked with goods worth over £200.